xnkhi/duatsite/src/content/docs/overview/about.md

 ---

 **The NILE is currently still in development.
 It is usable, but may contain bugs.**
+**This site, and the system itself, are currently in the process of going through a rebrand.
+Expect inconsistencies.**

 This is the Duat, the home and birthplace of the Nile Integrated Linux Environment (N.I.L.E.)